i-lateral/sc-recipe/README.md

-# sc-recipie
+# sc-recipe

-Customised recipie for silvercommerce
+Custom SilverCommerce recipie with additional modules installed by default